 No public water or sewer service extends to the Shores area.
-Because a significant amount of all water withdrawn from the ground is eventually returned through ISDS, the continued use of ISDS is necessary to maintain acceptable levels of groundwater.
+Because a significant amount of all water withdrawn from the ground is eventually returned through ISDS, the continued use of ISDS is necessary to maintain acceptable levels of groundwater (Town of Jamestown, 2002).

 Wetlands in the Jamestown Shores area restrict development to some extent.
-The town and the Conanicut Island Land Trust acquire vacant lots occasionally to prevent overdevelopment.
+The town and the Conanicut Island Land Trust acquire vacant lots occasionally to prevent overdevelopment (Town of Jamestown, 2002).

 Rural residential areas are located north and south of the village area, including: Beavertail, the Dumplings, East Passage and West Reach subdivisions, and areas along North Road and East Shore Road.
 These areas are scattered with older homes along main roads adjacent to farmlands and larger summer estate properties.
 The existing zoning requires 80,000 square feet minimum lot size.
-Because of the large lot sizes and low-density development, these areas rely on ISDS and wells, where most of the soils are poorly suited for ISDS and the groundwater resource has low yields.
+Because of the large lot sizes and low-density development, these areas rely on ISDS and wells, where most of the soils are poorly suited for ISDS and the groundwater resource has low yields (Town of Jamestown, 2002).

 The Conanicut Park area is an exception, containing many smaller lots.
-Full development of these lots could cause a groundwater quality problem, although many are restricted by wetlands from development.
+Full development of these lots could cause a groundwater quality problem, although many are restricted by wetlands from development (Town of Jamestown, 2002).

 The town's primary conservation area is located in the "Center Island" district and consists of the Jamestown Brook watershed, wetlands, farmland, salt marsh, Great Creek, recreation areas, and an abundance of the cultural and historical resources of the island.
 There exists a very small amount of residential development in this area, including farmhouses and outbuildings.
 Other conservation areas include Dutch and Gould Islands, Ft.
 Getty, the Town Beach, Sheffield Cove, Ft.
 Wetherill and Beavertail Point State Parks.
-State, local, and private efforts have served to permanently protect approximately 25 percent of the island, including Dutch and Gould Islands, for recreation and conservation purposes, as well as properties partially protected by conservation easements.
+State, local, and private efforts have served to permanently protect approximately 25 percent of the island, including Dutch and Gould Islands, for recreation and conservation purposes, as well as properties partially protected by conservation easements (Town of Jamestown, 2002).

-1.2.4 Community Development & Development Trends
+1.2.4 Community Development and Development Trends

 Although Jamestown has permanently protected a large amount of open space, there is still vacant land available for residential development.
-And, according to the Planning Division of the State Department of Administration, the 2010 population tally does not signal the start of a trend.
+According to the Planning Division of the State Department of Administration, the 2010 population tally does not signal the start of a trend.
 In fact, the State Planning Division is predicting that, by 2020, Jamestown's population will increase to 6,609 - or a jump of 22%.
 The projected increase serves to magnify the importance of the town's Natural Hazard Mitigation Plan.

-1.2.5 Historic and Natural Resource/Environmental Significance
+1.2.5 Historic and Natural Resource

 Jamestown is a community rich in history.
-The result of a combination of volcanic activity and glacial shifts, the island which is now home to Jamestown residents has been home to Native Americans for over 10,000 years.
+The result of a combination of volcanic activity and glacial shifts, the island that is now home to Jamestown residents has been home to Native Americans for over 10,000 years.
 Following European exploration in the 1500's, Conanicut Island was established at a settlement in the 1630's.
 As the island became more accessible, first by ferry and, in the 20th century, by bridge to the mainland, it developed into an active community.
 Today, Jamestown is a thriving community and popular recreational destination.
-The management of natural resources has helped the town maintain a balance between developed areas and protected environmental spaces.
+The management of natural resources has helped the town maintain a balance between developed areas and protected environmental spaces (Town of Jamestown, 2002).